Army vehicles get camo’d up at the paint booth

 |0

-This work, Army vehicles get camo’d up at the paint booth [Image 3 of 3], by SFC Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army vehicles get camo’d up at the paint booth, by SFC Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT